 - Nick also offers tips on how to approach the issue of supply chain risk management

-This article counts towards accumulating your annual CII CPD structured learning hours for Supply Chain.
+This article counts towards accumulating your annual CII CPD structured learning hours for Business Interruption.

-By reading this article, and correctly answering the three questions underneath, you will have achieved the following learning outcome: Recognise the latest trends in supply chain risk.
+By reading this article, and correctly answering the three questions underneath, you will have achieved the following learning outcome: Summarise the key components of a business continuity plan and/or the benefits of supply chain risk management.